 1 quart homemade chicken stock or broth

-Place a heavy bottomed dutch oven or pan on the stove and melt the stick of butter.
+First, place a heavy bottomed dutch oven or pan on the stove and melt the stick of butter.

-Add the finely diced carrot, celery, and onion, along with 1 teaspoon salt to the cooking vegetables.
+Next, add the finely diced carrot, celery, and onion, along with 1 teaspoon salt to the cooking vegetables.
 Saute until caramelized a bit.

 While the vegetables are cooking, warm the milk in a saucepan until gently warmed through.

 When the vegetables are caramelized, add the one third cup flour and whisk for a minute or two on medium heat.
 This is how you make a roux which will form the base of your soup.
 Once the flour has had a moment to cook, gently whisk in the warm milk.
-This will quickly thicken to a paste.
+Subsequently, this will quickly thicken to a paste.

 Add the whole tomatoes, one teaspoon salt, one teaspoon pepper, the dried herbs, and fresh if you have them.
 You will want to stir this all together really well.
 Next, you will add the chicken stock and stir again.